 A revised date will be advertised in due course with profound apologies for any inconvenience caused.

 The formal business of the Annual General Meeting will be held in St. Mary’s church, Saffron Walden at 11.00a.m.

-The afternoon meeting commencing at 2.00p.m. is being held in association with the Essex Society for Archaeology and History.
+The afternoon meeting commencing at 2.00p.m. is being held in association with the Essex Society for Archaeology and History and the Saffron Walden Historical Society.
 Liz Allan will speak on The medieval town of Saffron Walden followed by David Lepine on ‘He fed his sheep well’: the clerical brasses of St. Mary’s, Saffron Walden.
 A third lecture by David Carrington of the Skillington Workshop relating to the important monument commemorating Thomas Lord Audley, Lord Chancellor, 1544, will conclude the meeting.

 The church of St. Mary the Virgin is situated in Church Path, Saffron Walden.
 The postcode for satellite navigation is CB10 1JP.
 The nearest station is Audley End (served from London: Liverpool Street) which is 3 miles distant representing an approximate journey of 10 minutes by taxi.
 Please contact Penny Williams, Hon.
 Secretary (email: email@example.com) if you wish to share a taxi or are travelling by car and are prepared to pick someone up.

 This conference, organised in collaboration with the Church Monuments Society, will be held at the Duke’s Head Hotel in King’s Lynn.
 The theme is Status and Display with excursions to the minster church of St. Margaret and the chapel of St. Nicholas in the town (Friday afternoon) and to the village churches of Oxborough, Narborough, Rougham and South Acre (Saturday), where a team of experts will introduce a remarkable series of medieval and early modern funerary monuments and brasses in north-west Norfolk.